geoserver/geoserver/doc/en/developer/source/source.rst

 * A remote called **origin** that points to the developers forked github repository.
 * A remote called **upstream** that points to the canonical github repositories.
-* Any number of remotes that point to other developers forked repositories on github.
+* Optionally, any number of remotes that point to other developers forked repositories on github.

 To set up a local repository in this manner: